ibc/em-udns/README.markdown

 ## Overview

 EM-Udns is an async DNS resolver for [EventMachine](http://rubyeventmachine.com) based on [udns](http://www.corpit.ru/mjt/udns.html) C library.
 Having most of the code written in C, EM-Udns becomes very fast.
-It can resolve DNS A, AAAA, PTR, MX, TXT, SRV and NAPTR records, and can handle every kind of errors (domain/record not found, request timeout, malformed response...).
+It can resolve DNS A, AAAA, PTR, MX, TXT, NS, SRV and NAPTR records, and can handle every kind of errors (domain/record not found, request timeout, malformed response...).

 C udns is a stub resolver, so also EM-Udns.
 This means that it must rely on a recursive name server, usually co-located in local host or local network.
 A very good choice is [Unbound](http://unbound.net), a validating, recursive and caching DNS resolver.